Sindex42/orthogonal-quest/README.md

 ### System Requirements

-`python 3.7` and The Python Package Installer `pip 18.1` are required to install and play Orthogonal Quest.
+`python 3.7` and the Python package installer `pip 18.1` are required to install and play Orthogonal Quest.

 Please check that your system has these requirements before attempting Orthogonal Quest installation.

-To do this open your operating system's terminal.
-Once in your terminal:
+To do this, open your operating system's terminal.
+Once there:

-1. run `python3 -V`.
-If you see the Output `Python 3.7.X`
+1. Run `python3 -V`.
+You should see the output `Python 3.7.x`
-2. run `pip -V`.
-If the Output starts with `pip 18.1` at the beginning, please see the game installation section.
+2. Run `pip3 -V`.
+If the output starts with `pip 18.1`, move on to the game installation section.

-If you do not have `python 3.7` or your version is less than `3.7`, you will need to install/ upgrade it.
+If you do not have `python 3.7` or your version is less than `3.7`, you will need to install/upgrade it.
 The guides from DigetalOcean are recommended for this.
 They also cover installation of `pip`.
 The following are some examples but you may need to find the guide relavant to your computer's exact operating system: